Why analyze the crawl behavior of your pages?

 Q: What is crawl budget?

 A: Crawl budget is the number of pages Googlebot can crawl on your site within a given time.
-Heavy pages consume more server and network resources, reducing the total number of pages crawled.
-Optimizing page size lets Google discover and index more of your content.
+Heavy pages with many sub-resources consume more server and network resources, reducing the total number of pages crawled.
+Our tool calculates a score out of 100 to evaluate the efficiency of each page.

 Q: How do I reduce my web page size?